NutritionAugust 6, 2024

 Maine's Local Food Advantage

-Some seasonal options worth building meals around:
+Seasonal options worth building meals around:

 Spring and summer: Wild blueberries (Maine produces the vast majority of the U.S. wild blueberry crop), strawberries, leafy greens from local farms, zucchini, tomatoes, and fresh herbs.
-The Portland Farmers' Market, Scarborough's farmers' market, and farm stands across Cumberland County make sourcing these easy.
+The Portland Farmers' Market, Scarborough's farmers' market, and farm stands across Cumberland County make sourcing easy.

 How Nutrition Connects to Conditions We Treat